 Section VI.
-Other Regulations and Requirements:
+Other Regulations and Requirements

-VI.I.
-MAPA's Inspection Requirements for Meat, Dairy, and Seafood Products
+MAPA's Inspection Requirements for Meat, Dairy, and Seafood Products:

-In order to export animal origin (beef, pork, powdered milk, whey, lactose, cheese, and seafood) products to Brazil, the local government requires that U.S. processing plants be inspected by federal agencies in the country of origin.
-The only U.S. federal agencies approved by the Brazilian Government to certify U.S. processing plants are: the Food Safety and Inspection Service of the U.S. Department of Agriculture (FSIS/USDA) for meat; the Agricultural Marketing Services (AMS/USDA) or the Food and Drug Administration (FDA) for dairy and the National Oceanic and Atmospheric Administration/National Marine Fisheries Services (NOAA/NMFS) for fishery products.
+In order to export animal origin (beef, pork, powdered milk, whey, lactose, cheese, and seafood) products to Brazil, MAPA mandates the U.S. processing plants must be inspected by federal agencies in the country of origin.
+The only U.S. federal agencies approved by the Brazilian Government to certify U.S. processing plants are: the Food Safety and Inspection Service of the U.S. Department of Agriculture (FSIS/USDA) for meat; the Agricultural Marketing Services (AMS/USDA) or the Food and Drug Administration (FDA) for dairy; and the National Oceanic and Atmospheric Administration/National Marine Fisheries Services (NOAA/NMFS) for fishery products.